 Narrative of the Eventful Life of Thomas Jackson: Militiaman and Coldstream Sergeant, 1803-15

-I researched and edited this fascinating Napoleonic-era military memoir, due to be published by Helion Books in early 2018.
+I researched and edited this fascinating Napoleonic-era military memoir, published by Helion Books in February 2018.
 The author, Walsall-born Thomas Jackson, served in the Staffordshire Militia at Windsor Castle and lost a leg during the failed storming of Bergen-op-Zoom in 1814.
 His descriptions of post-war life as a disabled Chelsea pensioner are particularly rare and valuable.

 No Common Man: Searching for Shadrack Byfield

 This project (on hold during my DPhil research) explores the life of the War of 1812’s most famous British veteran.
 A Wiltshire weaver, 41st Private Shadrack Byfield left several memoirs of his life for posterity.